From Here to Eternity (novel): Plot

 Judson interrogates one of the other Number Two prisoners, Blues Berry, and ends up torturing and beating Berry to death in front of his Number Two barracks mates including Prew.
 Prew vows to kill Judson when he himself is released.
-Shortly thereafter, Prew is released and returns to Company G, which is much changed.
+Prew is later released and returns to Company G, which is changed.
 Holmes received a promotion and left the company, and Galovitch was reduced in rank after the knife fight incident.
-After a few days, Prew goes into town, finds Judson, challenges him to a knife fight and kills him, but Prew sustains severe injuries.
-He goes AWOL to Alma's house to recover and stays there after he is well even though his relationship with Alma is slowly deteriorating.
+Days later, Prew goes into town, finds Judson, challenges him to a knife fight and kills him, but Prew sustains severe injuries.
+He goes AWOL to Alma's house to recover and stays there after he is well even though his relationship with Alma is deteriorating.
 Prew no longer wishes to make the Army his career but has no other ideas about what he might do, and Alma is making plans to return to Oregon without him.
 Prew is afraid of imprisonment for killing Judson, but during a clandestine meeting with Warden, he finds out he has not been suspected in the killing.
 However, Warden tells Prew he might have to serve a month in the Stockade for the time he spent AWOL, causing Prew to go back into hiding at Alma's to avoid returning to the stockade.

-The Japanese suddenly attack Pearl Harbor although most of the damage is done at the harbor and Hickam Field rather than the Schofield Barracks.
+The Japanese attack Pearl Harbor although most of the damage is done at the harbor and Hickam Field rather than the Schofield Barracks.
 Prew decides he must return to his unit and says goodbye to Alma forever.
 On the way back, he is stopped by guards and because he has no identification, they begin to arrest him.
 Not wanting to go back to the stockade, he runs and is shot dead.
 Warden comes to identify him and collect his personal effects.

-Warden bids a fond farewell to Karen since he will be involved in combat in World War II, and she is returning to the mainland United States.
-The two are sad to be breaking up but better off for having known and loved each other.
-On the ship leaving Hawaii, Karen meets a beautiful and elegantly dressed girl, who says that she was an executive secretary on the island and that her fiancé, named Robert E. Lee Prewitt and from "an old Virginia family", was a bomber pilot killed in the attack on Hickam Field who posthumously received the Silver Star.
+Warden bids a farewell to Karen since he will be involved in combat in World War II, and she is returning to the mainland United States.
+On the ship leaving Hawaii, Karen meets a girl who says that she was an executive secretary on the island and that her fiancé, named Robert E. Lee Prewitt and from "an old Virginia family", was a bomber pilot killed in the attack on Hickam Field who posthumously received the Silver Star.
 Karen, told by Warden about Prew, realizes that the girl is the former prostitute, Lorene.